A Bayesian Lasso based Sparse Learning Model: The Bayesian Lasso Sparse Model

-where $\boldsymbol{\Sigma}$ and $\boldsymbol{\phi}$ contain only those basis functions that are currently included in the model.
-This computation is therefore much faster compared to if we had started out with all the $N$ basis functions.
-Based on these results, we obtain Algorithm~\ref{alg:seq}.
+The matrix $\boldsymbol{\Sigma}$ and vector $\boldsymbol{\phi}$ contain only the basis functions that are currently included in the model.
+This computation is therefore much faster than if we had started with all $N$ basis functions.
+Algorithm~\ref{alg:seq} summarizes the procedure.